100 Great Plays for Women

 eBook - ePub

-100 Great Plays For Women
+100 Great Plays for Women

-Women buy the majority of theatre tickets, make up half the acting profession and are often the largest cohort of any youth theatre or drama club.
+Women buy the majority of theatre tickets, make up half the acting profession, and are often the largest cohort of any youth theatre or drama club.
 And yet they have traditionally been underrepresented on stage.
-100 Great Plays for Women seeks to address this gap by celebrating plays that put female performers centre stage.
+100 Great Plays for Women seeks to address this gap by celebrating the wealth of drama available for women to perform.

-Lucy Kerbel's myth-busting book features compact and insightful introductions to 100 plays, each of which has an entirely or predominantly female cast, with the female characters taking an equal or decisive role in driving the on-stage action.
-Also featured are 10 plays for solo female performers.
-The result is a personal but wide-ranging reappraisal of the theatrical canon, a snapshot of the very best writing - from ancient times right up to the present day - that has female protagonists at its heart.
+Theatre director Lucy Kerbel's myth-busting book features compact and insightful introductions to 100 plays, each of which has an entirely or predominantly female cast, with the female characters taking an equal or decisive role in driving the on-stage action.
+Also included are ten plays for solo female performers.

 A fascinating mixture of familiar and less well-known works dealing with a broad range of themes, it is an essential resource for all directors and producers looking for plays to stage, writers seeking inspiration and actors trying to track down a new audition piece.
 It is also an exciting provocation that will have readers, both male and female, championing their own personal favourites.